Relay Logic Projects

 4-digit Binary or Nixie Clock

 Now things become more interesting.
 A 12-hour four digit nixie clock can be assembled from the relay modules.
 The following diagram shows a fully synchronous clock design in which all D-type flip-flops use the same 1 pulse per minute (PPM) clock source.
 Most DIY digital clock circuits out there including many of my solid-state designs on this website will use an asynchronous chain of counters.
 A 1 minute counter would reset itself after counting 0 to 9, and advance the 10 minute counter shortly thereafter by pulsing its clock.
 This yields a very simple circuit, but it's generally scorned upon in the industry nowadays because it is more difficult to perform setup/hold timing analysis.
 However, while these solid-state asynchronous counter chains might happen to work, the relay modules usually reveal the potential timing failures of asynchronous digital designs because relays are extremely slow compared to solid-state circuits.
-So, below is a digital clock design using completely synchronous digital logic that follows current industry best practices.
+So, below is a digital clock design using completely synchronous digital logic that follows current industry "best practices" except for using relays as digital logic, of course.

 The diagram is more simplified and does not show the exact usage of relay modules.
 Here is a guide: